-Advanced > Gaming
+Advanced > Firewall > Gaming

 Gaming allows you to define multiple ports (used or required by a specific application or game) and forward them to a single IP address (a computer or device) on your network.
-Using this feature is more secure compared to using DMZ (see "DMZ" on page 39) in which DMZ forwards all ports instead of only specific ports used by an application.
-Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (see "Identify your network over the Internet" section on page 37).
+Using this feature is more secure compared to using DMZ (see "DMZ" on page 34) in which DMZ forwards all ports instead of only specific ports used by an application.
+Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (see "Identify your network over the Internet" section on page 49).

-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Advanced, and click on Gaming. - 3.
-Click on Enabled under Gaming Function section.
+- Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the Firewall section and click on Special Applications.

+4. Click on Enabled under Gaming Function section.

-3. Review the virtual server settings.
+5. Review the virtual server settings.
 Click Apply to save settings.